Lauro Müller, Santa Catarina

 Lauro Müller is a city in Santa Catarina, in the Southern Region of Brazil.

 History

 Despite its German name, the city was settled by Italians at the end of the 19th century.
 The settlements extensive coal deposits were first exploited in 1827, however the area's economy only begun to develop after the arrival of Italian immigrants.

-On September 25, 1905, the engineer Álvaro Rodovalho Marcondes do Reis proposed to give the area the name 'Lauro Müller', in appreciation of the Ministro da Viação e Obras Públicas (secretary of Industry, Transport and Public Works) Dr. Lauro Severiano Muller.
+On September 25, 1905, the engineer Álvaro Rodovalho Marcondes do Reis proposed to give the area the name 'Lauro Müller', in appreciation of the Ministro da Viação e Obras Públicas (secretary of Industry, Transport and Public Works) Dr. Lauro Severiano Müller.
 Müller was an engineer and diplomat in addition to serving two terms as President of Santa Catarina.